 This product also comes in handy to build a makeshift container in the yard to hold bulk items.
 For example, if you use raked leaves to make compost or mulch, you may need a holding tank for your leaves before you get around to composting them.
 If so, just drive some tall stakes into the ground in a circular pattern and use Twist-Ties to attach the chicken wire to this framework.
 Once you dump the leaves in, they will be reasonably well-secured against high winds until you get around to working with them.

 But chicken wire is not always installed vertically.
 Two common uses for chicken wire that involve a horizontal installation include:

 Regarding use #2, look at the picture, which shows chicken wire laid over a patch of crocus.
 The idea here is to prevent squirrels from digging up the underground corms from which crocus plants spring (a "corm" is a plant part similar to a bulb).
 The crocus plants pictured are small enough to pop up right through the holes in the chicken wire.
-Alternatively, if you do not like the look of chicken wire and feel that its presence spoils the flowering display of your crocus, remove the chicken wire temporarily in late winter or early spring, as soon as you see the new crocus plants emerging.
+If you do not like the look of chicken wire, you can remove the chicken wire temporarily in late winter or early spring, when the new crocus plants emerg.
 Just be sure to replace the chicken wire when the flowering display is over.